w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 !!! warning "IMPORTANT"

-    You cannot restore a "batch" JSON file (that contains multiple accounts) directly on the Polkadot Developer Interface.
+    You can't restore a "batch" JSON file (that contains multiple accounts) directly on the Polkadot Developer Interface.
 These files can only be used to [restore in the Polkadot Developer Signer](restore-account-signer.md).

 1. On the Polkadot Developer Interface, navigate to the [Settings](https://polkadot.js.org/apps/#/settings) tab.
 In the account options, allow local in-browser account storage and click "Save":